Heroku Ruby Support

 If you include the rails_12factor

-gem, then no plugin injection is performed at all - all the configuration will be made via the gem.
-You should put this in your :production
+gem, then no plugin injection is performed at all.
+All the configurations are made via the gem.
+Put this gem in your :production

-group to avoid a bug in development that will cause you to see duplicate logs.
-This has been fixed in later versions of Rails.
+group to avoid a bug in development that causes you to see duplicate logs.
+This bug has been fixed in later versions of Rails.

 Activation